mellowtechie/unicorn-demo/README.md

 If you have followed this precisely you should have gathered plenty of system information, have a exfil.txt file in /opt, Launcher.hta should now be persitent by being in the users Start Menu > Startup.
 Reboot your Windows 7 VM to test, it should reconnect as session 2 after you login.

+## Cleanup

+The final command in demo.rc leaves a randomly generated key name in `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Run`.
+This runs a VBscript that must be deleted before rerunning the demo.rc script.
+This is on purpose as the last command in demo.rc makes the threat peristent on system boot.
+If this registry key exists multiple times or is not removed you may recieved a VBscript error when you login.